gakpenting/durdevacmap/README.md

 ![Task 1](readme-src/12.png)

-after that you will see your detail name change on screen
+after that you will see your detail name change on screen for creating polygon and line and the step is the same

 ## Task 3